jamesoff/www-jamesoff-net/_posts/2017-11-22-alexa-skill.markdown

 * Change the **Runtime** to Python (to match your targeted version) if needed, then click the **Save** button (at the top of the page).
 * When the page reloads, your code should be visible in the editor.

-{% image big alexa-cracker/lambda-console-1.png %}
+{% image big alexa-cracker/lambda-console-1.png alt="Screenshot of code uploaded to Lambda" %}

 ## Configuring Lambda